clw224/clw224.github.io/_research/research-3.md

  <br/><img src='/images/500x300.png'>

-Overall: I evaluate their efficacy by measuring persistence of inoculation microorganisms and alterations in overall microbiota, metabolites, host-stress, clinical symptoms, and other fitness outcomes.
+<b>Overall:</b> I evaluate their efficacy by measuring persistence of inoculation microorganisms and alterations in overall microbiota, metabolites, host-stress, clinical symptoms, and other fitness outcomes.
 My work aims to develop and understand microbially-derived therapies while conserving diversity across multiple ecological scales, as macro-organisms will benefit from the conservation of the diverse microorganisms and metabolites that coexist with them.

 <b>References</b>
 1. <b>Williams CL</b>, Caraballo-Rodríguez AM, Allaband C, Zarrinpar A, Knight R, Gauglitz JM (2019).
 Wildlife-microbiome interactions and disease: exploring opportunities for disease mitigation across ecological scales, <i>Drug Discovery Today: Disease Models</i>, 28: 105-115.